WilliamHLe/StrikkDin/README.md

 # <img src="PU13/static/media/Logo.png"  width="250">

 This is a group project for the course TDT4145 Programvareutvikling.
-The goal of this course is to immerse in Agile Methodology, and develop crucial skills in cooperation, project planning and source-code management.
+The goal of this project is to immerse in Agile Methodology, and develop crucial skills in cooperation, project planning and source-code management.
 This includes learning to use Git and using Git-repository manager GitLab.

 Our job is to create a knit platform for our product owner.
-This platform is a community where knitters and business owners can meet.
-This web application will allow users to create arrangements, challenges, advertisement and share thoughts through a feed.
+This platform is a knitting network where knitters and corporates can meet.
+This web application will allow users to create arrangements, challenges, advertisement and share thoughts through a common feed.
 Knitters will be able to participate in challenges and arrangements created by companies.